 - Deep pockets.
 Besides that, the pockets are very deep.
 So deep that I can fit a Samsung Galaxy S20 Ultra which measures 6.6″ (167mm) long comfortably without the tip of the phone protruding out.
 Thanks to the Gore-Tex fabric, the pockets don’t sag when it’s full.

 - Hidden 4th pocket.
 It’s positioned on the left side with waterproof zippers.
 Because it’s way smaller, there’s not much that you can fit inside except for some keys or small items that you don’t want to get wet.

 Made from the latest Gore-Tex Fabrics

 As with many other winter clothing, there is a trade-off between breathability and protection.
-Usually, breathability comes as a cost to the level of protection against the elements, and vice versa.
+Usually, breathability comes at a cost to the level of protection against the elements and vice versa.

 Castelli uses the latest Gore-Tex fabrics called in the Infinium.
 The Gore-Tex Infinium was launched back in 2018 with a focus on comfort and performance.
 Unlike the original Gore-Tex, which is 100% waterproof, the Infinium trades off waterproofing capabilities for increased comfort.
 The Windstopper technology is also built into the fabric, making it 100% windproof.

 Hence, the Castelli Perfetto is not 100% waterproof but water-resistant to a high degree.

 To further improve the breathability and comfort, Castelli uses two different Infinium fabrics for the front and back panels.

 - Gore-Tex Infinium 205.
 The front is where protection takes precedence over breathability.
 The 205 is a slightly heavier material that offers more protection.

 - Gore-Tex Infinium 203.
 The rear is where breathability takes precedence over protection.
 The 203 is a lighter material, making it more breathable at the slight expense of safety.